Extras: Removing datasets and files

 advises to either push

-the “unique revisions” to a different place (i.e., creating a sibling to host your pristine, version-controlled changes), or, similarily to how it was done for drop
+the “unique revisions” to a different place (i.e., creating a sibling to host your pristine, version-controlled changes), or, similarly to how it was done for drop

 , to disable the availability check with --reckless availability